-At Perton First School in ensuring high standards of teaching and learning in geography, we implement a curriculum that is progressive throughout the whole school.
+We ensure high standards of teaching and learning in geography through the implementation of a curriculum that is progressive throughout the whole school.
 Geography is taught focusing on knowledge and skills stated in the National Curriculum.
-At North Walkden, we ensure that geography has the same importance given to it as the core subjects, as we feel this is important in enabling all children to gain ‘real-life’ experiences.
+At Perton First School, we ensure that geography has the same importance given to it as the core subjects, as we feel this is important in enabling all children to gain ‘real-life’ experiences.
 For example, using the local area to follow maps in Key Stage 1, to comparing the similarities and differences in environments and communities in Lower Key Stage 2.

 Our Geography Curriculum is progressively planned to ensure that children at Perton First School are equipped with geographical skills and knowledge that will enable them to be ready for the curriculum at Upper Key Stage 2 and for life as an adult in the wider world.
 We want the children to have thoroughly enjoyed learning about geography, therefore encouraging them to undertake new life experiences now and in the future.